Terms of Reference

 Based on the above, NCLW and UNFPA seek to identify and engage a data analyst expert whose prime responsibility is to process and analyze the data received from stakeholders and develop an analytical report.
 The report shall be drafted and developed based on (a) the compilation of data, (b) related references and (c) women strategy and its action plan.

 Under the overall guidance and direct supervision of the National Director, the Data Analyst expert will be undertaking various tasks as described below:

 The expert will be expected to deliver the following:

 To facilitate the work of the expert, NCLW will be providing the following:

 Masters degree in Social Sciences, Anthropology, Women Studies, Development Studies, or equivalent work experience.

 Interested candidates who meet the above qualifications should apply on line by submitting an updated CV detailing work experience that is relevant to the vacancy requirements as indicated in the TORs.

-The above documents should be submitted to the following email address: email@example.com by no later than June 21, 2013.
+The CV should be submitted to the following email address: email@example.com no later than August 4, 2014.

-UNFPA Lebanon will only be able to respond to those applicants submitting the required documents above and in which there is further interest.
+NCLW will only be responsible to respond to those applicants submitting the required CV and in which there is further interest.